13th January 2021

 - The immediate impact of illness, loss and grief and trauma

-- The economic impact which may mean more individuals and families experience derivation and poverty which is a key factor in bringing people to social services
+- The economic impact may mean more individuals and families experience derivation and poverty which is a key factor in bringing people to social services

 - The longer-term impact of long-covid, the reduction in planned health treatment and the need for physical distancing reducing opportunities for preventative and early intervention means that more people will have higher levels of chronic physical, mental health and social needs.

 We take heart from examples highlighted in the Care Inspectorate’s report, ‘Delivering care at home and housing support services during the COVID-19 pandemic’, where local partnerships successfully adapted and flexed their support to meet people’s needs during the pandemic.
-Teams in local government and the voluntary and private sectors have innovated and adjusted, put people’s needs before contractual hours.
+Teams in local government and the voluntary and private sectors have innovated and adjusted to put people’s needs before contractual hours.
 The capacity for change and positive reform is in place, and we look forward to the upcoming discussions about how to realise that, in response to the Independent Review of Adult Social Care.

-Question 4: What do the Scottish Government and public authorities (e.g. local authorities, health boards etc.) need to change or improve: as a matter of urgency & in the medium to long term?
+Q.4: What do the Scottish Government and public authorities (e.g. local authorities, health boards etc.) need to change or improve: as a matter of urgency & in the medium to long term?

 This question frames a critical debate in an unhelpful way.
-Locating responsibility for change and improvement solely with Scottish Government and public authorities not only presumes that they have the capacity / resources to effect changes, it encourages us all to see the problem as ‘theirs’ to resolve.
+Locating responsibility for change and improvement solely with the Scottish Government and public authorities not only presumes that they have the capacity/resources to effect changes, but it also encourages us all to see the problem as ‘theirs’ to resolve.
 The issues we have profiled in this response, such as poverty, structural inequalities and the public-civic infrastructure which give effect to people’s human rights, can only be addressed through both political and societal action.
 As with climate change, or changes to consumption that limit our impact on biodiversity, public authorities of all kinds are key players.
 But in democracies like Scotland, they move and act within a space we, the public, give them.
 Calling for public authorities to effect changes that will require significantly more resources, without our clearly accepting the need to provide those resources (through taxes, government borrowing or reallocation of existing spend), will simply perpetuate the public policy debates we have had for the past ten to fifteen years.

 The funding of social care